Supraboy981322/goul/README.md

 ---

-basically, you create a definitions file like this:
+basically, you create definitions in a `defs.gomn` file like this:
 ```gomn
 ["fn"] := "func"
 ["prim()"] := "main()"